High Performance Baseball Program FAQ

 What would be included in a Woodstock program? +

-The Woodstock Competitive Program is designed to deliver a comprehensive, high-performance experience, including:
+The program is designed to deliver a comprehensive, high-performance experience, including:

 • Indoor off-season training